LDNReview

 Chocolate Tart

-There is no singular perfect way to finish a woozy candlelit dinner in one of London’s most distinctive dining rooms, but a slice of impossibly delicate and puckeringly bitter chocolate tart is very close.
+There is no singular perfect way to finish a woozy candlelit dinner in one of London’s most distinctive dining rooms, but a slice of impossible delicate and puckeringly bitter chocolate tart is very close.
 This is one to share over one last drink, before one last last drink.

-Sessions Arts Club review image
+Sessions Arts Club image

 photo credit: Aleksandra Boruch